FAQ's

 16. How accurate is the map data on your website?

-accurate to within 10 feet.
-Property data should be used for planning purposes only and a survey should be
+There are, however, several known areas where errors can exceed 10 feet.
+As such, property data should be used for planning purposes only and a survey should be conducted to locate the property boundary (search for Johnson County surveyors).

-completeness of publicly available basemaps provided by Google, Bing, and ESRI that we overlay our data with.
+AIMS has no control over the accuracy, currency, or completeness of publicly available basemaps provided by Google, Bing, and ESRI that we overlay our data with.

 Please view the associated metadata for all accuracy information.
 Return to the top

-17. Why can’t I get the property ID or other labels to show up on the map I print from the Johnson County Online Mapping application?
+18. Why can’t I get the property ID or other labels to show up on the map I print from the Johnson County Online Mapping application?

 Property labels are only available at certain scales due to the complexity of sending large amounts of data